Nicholasli1995/EvoSkeleton/docs/2DHPE.md

 python h36m2Dpose.py
 ```

 You should expect to see results like [this](https://github.com/Nicholasli1995/EvoSkeleton/blob/master/imgs/h36m2dpose2.png).
+I only uploaded a few example images since I cannot upload the whole video due to the license requirement.
+For your own images, you should crop the humans and prepare your data accordingly.